DEFRA/ffc-development-guide/docs/development-patterns/shared-assets.md

 ## Events npm package

-npm package to simplify Azure Event Hubs sending and consuming in line with FFC standards
+npm package to simplify Azure Event Hubs sending and consuming in line with FCP standards

 ### GitHub